 - A cool-toned version of sky blue is one of the most desirable shades currently on the market.
 Paler near-colorless stones have been popular options for alternative engagement rings.

 - If inclusions bother you, consider a pale aquamarine over a diamond.
 Most faceted aquamarine gemstones are free of inclusions that are visible to the naked eye.
-Any rough material that is opaque or has visible inclusions is usually cut into fancy cabochon shapes.
+Any rough material that is opaque or has visible inclusions is usually cut into fancy cabochon shapes. such as moonstone.

 - Aquamarine is commonly found in larger carat sizes.
 The larger the stone, the more intense the color could be, which is unlike many other gemstones.
 Aquamarines over five carats tend to have deeper hues, and smaller gems tend to look near colorless.